dalenewman/Transformalize/README.md

 # Transformalize
 Transformalize is released under the Apache 2 license.

-## What is it?
-Transformalize is a configurable ETL library specializing in incremental denormalization.

 **Caution**: It is still under development.
 Breaking changes are guarenteed.

-### Key Principles
+## What is it?
+Transformalize is a .NET based configurable ETL library specializing in incremental denormalization.
+It follows these key principles:

 1. [ETL](#ETL) (Extract, Transform, and Load)
 1. [Configurable](#CFG)